Where is Britain?

 England is the biggest country in the UK.
 It occupies most of the southern two thirds of Great Britain.
 The total area of England is 130,410 sq km (50, 352 sq mi).
 England contains about 84% of the UK population.

 The capital, seat of government, and the largest city in the United Kingdom is London.
+London is also is the capital of England.

 All of Great Britain has been ruled by the UK government in London since 1707.
 (In 1999 the first elections to the newly created Scottish Parliament and National Assembly for Wales took place leaving England as the only part of the Great Britain with no devolved assembly or parliament.)